-PSP/Millennium mode semi shots (default 3, range 1-5 shots): Sets the number of semiautomatic shots before ramping begins in any of the PSP or Millennium fire modes.
+PSP/Millennium mode semi shots (default 3, range 1-5 shots):

+Sets the number of semi-automatic shots before ramping begins in any of the PSP or Millennium fire modes.

-PSP/Millennium mode reset time (default 900 ms, range 200-2000 ms): Adjusts the reset time for any of the PSP or Millennium fire modes when the user stops shooting, before it reverts back to the initial semi-automatic shots as selected in the previous setting.
+PSP/Millennium mode reset time (default 900 ms, range 200-2000 ms):

+Adjusts the reset time for any of the PSP or Millennium fire modes for when the user stops shooting before it reverts back to the initial semi-automatic shots, as selected in the previous setting.

-G mode or "breakout mode" (default off): Provides unlimited full-auto, reverting to the userselected fire mode on the 1st, 2nd, or 3rd shot after turning on the board.
+G mode or "breakout mode" (default off): Provides unlimited full-auto, reverting to the user-selected fire mode on the $1^{st}$ , $2^{nd}$ , or $3^{rd}$ shot after turning on the board.
 Breakout modes are illegal for use in all tournament series.
 Tadao Technologies LLC takes no responsibility for the use of breakout modes.

-Auto-off timer (default 30 minutes, range 5 to 60 minutes, or disabled): Adjusts how long the board must sit idle before automatically powering down to conserve batteries.
-Each blink is 5 minutes, with a setting of 13 blinks disabling the auto-off timer.
+Auto-off timer (default 30 minutes, range 5 to 60 minutes, or disabled):

+Adjusts how long the board must sit idle before automatically powering down to conserve batteries.

-Fire mode 2 (default disabled): Allows the user to select a secondary fire mode which can be cycled through during play.
+Fire mode 2 (default none)

+This setting allows the user to select a secondary fire mode which can be cycled through during play.
 Any fire mode can be chosen from the normal fire mode list, or it can be set to none to disable select fire functionality.